nh-server/switch-guide/docs/user_guide/emummc/making_emummc.md

     1. Enter RCM and inject the Hekate payload
     2. Use the touch screen to navigate to `emuMMC`
     3. Tap on `Create emuMMC`, then select `SD Partition`
     4. Tap on `Part 1`.
-It will start making the emummc now.
+It will start making the emuMMC now.
 After it's done return to the emuMMC menu using the `Close` buttons
     5. Tap on `Change emuMMC`, then `SD RAW 1`
     6. Go back to the main menu

+!!!warning "After making the emummc"
+    Beware that sysMMC and emuMMC don't use the same Nintendo folder!
+Once you created your emuMMC, copy the `Nintendo` folder from the root of the sd card to the `emummc/RAW1/` folder.

 -----